 Definition 4.3.
 Let (Γ, ∇) be an LRLX-unification problem.
-We consider triples (σ, ∇', FIX) as representing general unifiers, where σ is a substitution (compressed as a DAG (directed acyclic graph)) mapping variables to LRLX-expressions, ∇' is a set of freshness constraints, and FIX is a set of fixpoint equations of the form $\pi' \cdot X \doteq \pi \cdot X$, where $X \notin dom(\sigma)$.
+We consider triples (σ, ∇', FIX) as representing general unifiers, where σ is a substitution represented by a sequence of single assignments (which has the effect of a DAG-compression), mapping variables to LRLX-expressions, ∇' is a set of freshness constraints, and FIX is a set of fixpoint equations of the form $\pi' \cdot X \doteq \pi \cdot X$, where $X \notin dom(\sigma)$.